Jacksprojects/Postgres/Notes.md

 `SELECT *, ROUND(price * 0.5, 2) AS half_price FROM car;`

-# How to save queries!
+# How to export results as CSV

 * It's great to be able to see queries interactively but it's pretty pointless unless you're looking for something specific, so how do we actually save queries as something useful like a `.csv` file?
 * The `COPY()` keyword allows us to do this, just wrap your query inside `COPY()` and specify a file type and a file location:

 `COPY (`</br>
     `SELECT person.first_name, person.last_name, person.country_of_birth, car.make, car.model, car.price`</br>